alaanouud/Airplane-Crashes-Project/README.md

 Executive Summary
 I started this kernel by just focusing on getting a good understanding of the dataset.
 The EDA & Visualizations

-Key features of the kernel

-Text Clustering with K-Means

-Text Clustering with

-Summary & Location WordCloud

-Location Visualization on World Map